-"Functionally Isolated Buffer" means that a significant development exists that creates a complete barrier to the functions of the buffer area on the far side of the barrier.
+"Nonfunctioning Buffer Area" means that a significant development exists that creates a complete barrier to the biological and hydrological functions of the buffer area.
 Significant development includes built public infrastructure like paved roads and railroads, or private developments like houses or commercial structures.